Skip to content ↓

 What does this mean for my child at Hampton Hargate?

 Teachers and classroom assistants at Hampton Hargate are trained to spot the indicators of dyslexia.
 We have thorough assessment procedures in place to identify if a child is having difficulty in any area.
-Early Identification of difficulties means that support can be given, either through careful teaching in class; learning programmes developed by the teacher; support given through additional resources or homework programmes.
-If difficulties continue a child will be referred to our in-house Dyslexia Specialist who also liaises with the school SENDCos (Special Educational Needs and Disabilities Co-ordinators).
+Early identification of difficulties means that support can be given, either through careful teaching in class; learning programmes developed by the teacher; support given through additional resources or homework programmes.
+If difficulties continue, a child will be referred to our in-house Dyslexia Specialist who also liaises with the school SENDCos (Special Educational Needs and Disabilities Co-ordinators).
 Additional diagnostic testing will be undertaken to identify the area of focus.
 Children may be referred for reading intervention, additional reading support, offered a place in a booster group and/or given access to an individualised online programme.

 Where there are concerns that a child is experiencing barriers to learning related to spelling and reading, a Dyslexia screening is carried out and, if appropriate, a formal assessment will be conducted.
-However once identified, good teaching and support from home can reduce the effects of dyslexia.
+However, once identified, good teaching and support from home can reduce the effects of dyslexia.
 There is no reason why a child with dyslexia should not succeed once the difficulty has been identified and followed up with appropriate teaching across the curriculum.
 Please contact your child’s teacher if you have any other questions or concerns.

 British Dyslexia Association’s primary school checklist